aditya280505/Credit-Risk-Intelligence-Platform/README.md

 ## Credit Issue Count

-A combined indicator based on credit-related negative signals such as:
+A composite credit-risk indicator based on negative credit-related signals such as:

 * Delinquencies
 * Public records